matthewjosephtaylor/command-composer/README.md

 - Support for 'hot' commands where the docker container is left running to improve performance
 - Environments are clobbered every time they are persisted.
 Would be nice if it was easier to update environment from command line for aliases.
+- Currently only STDIO and filesystem interaction between commands is composable.
+It would be nice to have deeper IPC via shadowing system calls.
+This is a hard problem, and to do cleanly without touching docker images would most likely require some changes to docker itself.

 ## History